What the Supreme Court’s football coach ruling means for schools and prayer - NewsBreak

 It does not overrule Engel v.
 Vitale or School District of Abington Township, Pennsylvania v.
 Schempp, but states could use the new Supreme Court precedent to apply policies similar to the coach’s prayer movement.

-The conservative court’s ruling also signals a movement toward fewer restrictions between church and state overall, according to Jeffrey Toobin, the chief legal analyst for CNN.
+The conservative court’s ruling also signals a movement toward less restrictions between church and state overall, according to Jeffrey Toobin, the chief legal analyst for CNN.

 In the case of Kennedy v.
 Bremerton School District, the coach grappled with the school district over how pronounced his prayers were in influencing students.